Daphne Valerius: The Souls of Black Girls

 As part of her journalism program at Emerson, Valerius produced a news documentary titled The Souls of Black Girls.
 With very limited budget, Valerius borrowed all needed camera, lighting, and editing equipment from the college.
 The film looked at historical and modern representations of women of color and the beauty standards therein.
 It included interviews about body image with young women as well as with prominent African-Americans including Regina King, Jada Pinkett Smith, Gwen Ifill, Chuck D, Michaela Angela Davis and Juanita Jennings.

-The film's name references the W.E.B.
-Dubois book The Souls of Black Folk.
+The film's name references the W. E. B. Du Bois book The Souls of Black Folk.
 Of the film, Valerius has said, "I think this piece resonates across race and gender because it is a piece that is the voice of the victim and not the voice of the victimizer or spokesman, it's our hurts, our pains, our insecurities, our story that no one else can tell but us."

 The film was well-received, premiering at the 2007 Pan African Film Festival and screening at festivals including the Roxbury Film Festival, the Harlem International Film Festival, and the Martha's Vineyard African American Film Festival, where it was earned the Audience Choice Award for Best Documentary.
 It was also shown on AOL Black Voices.

 After being screened at the National Council of Negro Women and catching the attention of activist Dorothy Height, the film became a large part of the "My Black is Beautiful" tour sponsored by Procter & Gamble.